MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/migrate.md

 ## Assess the SAP platform and dependant workloads

-A few considerations aren't commonly factored into the migration process when an SAP platform and dependant workloads are assessed:
+Organizations typically don't consider the following questions when assessing an SAP platform and dependant workloads:

 - What operating systems and versions are your SAP virtual machines running?